Math 314, Spring 2023

 Real analysis is one of the core areas of modern mathematics.
-It is also the subject that provides the foundations for introductory calculus.
+It the area of math that provides the foundations for introductory calculus.
 The course content is valuable for both aspiring math practitioners and future educators.
-In this class we will also be exposed to rigorous mathematical thinking, reasoning, problem solving, and proof.
+This class will also focus on mathematical reasoning and problem solving, and the fundamentals of rigor and proof.

 Anticipated learning outcomes